Mental Health During Pregnancy and the First Year

 Pregnancy and the first year after giving birth (together the perinatal period) are a time of huge changes.

-Some worry and anxiety are typical during most pregnancies.
+Some feelings of worry and anxiety are common during pregnancy.
 But if you are feeling extreme worry, sadness, anxiety or depression, there may be something more serious going on.

 Pregnancy-related depression and anxiety is the most common complication during pregnancy.